Money Lessons and Advice for High School Graduates

 Goals and Dreams

 What do you want to be doing in 20 years?
 40 years?
 Make sure to set yourself goals, both short term and long term.
 Start a journal.
 Keep track of your goals and your dreams.
 If you write your goals down consistently, they will seem more tangible.
 Break them down into mini-goals, so you have some small wins on the way to the big wins.
 Dreams are important.
 Do not give them up.
 No one can take them away from you.
 It might take you 20 years to reach your dream destination or job, but do not give up!
 Create a vision board in your room.
 Picture yourself there.
 You will get there faster if you work towards your goals and dreams every day.
+Tell yourself every single day what your dreams are, what you want to accomplish it.
+Vision them.

 Books I recommend